Finiteness of entropy for the homogeneous Boltzmann equation with measure initial condition: Introduction and results

 \subsection{Known positivity results}

-The proof of Theorem \ref{support} is very easy, but it seems to be new.
-The first lowerbound of solutions to the Boltzmann equation is due to Carleman \cite{ca} in the case of hard spheres ($\gamma=1$, $b \equiv 1$).
-In \cite{pw}, A. Pulvirenti and Wennberg obtained some Maxwellian lowerbound in the case of hard potentials with cutoff ($\gamma \in (0,1]$ and $\int_0^\pi b(\theta)d\theta<\infty$), assuming that $f_0$ has a finite entropy.
-A quantitative version of Theorem \ref{support} (for measure solutions) has been proved by Zhang-Zhang \cite{zz}, still in the case of hard potentials with cutoff.
+The proof of Theorem~\ref{support} is very easy, but it seems to be new.
+The first lower bound of solutions to the Boltzmann equation is due to Carleman \cite{ca} in the case of hard spheres ($\gamma=1$, $b \equiv1$).
+In \cite{pw}, Pulvirenti and Wennberg obtained some Maxwellian lowerbound in the case of hard potentials with cutoff ($\gamma\in(0,1]$ and $\int_0^\pi b(\theta)\,d\theta<\infty$), assuming that $f_0$ has a finite entropy.
+A quantitative version of Theorem~\ref{support} (for measure solutions) has been proved by Zhang and Zhang \cite{zz}, still in the case of hard potentials with cutoff.
 Some positivity results \cite{f:p} are available for $2D$ Maxwell molecules without cutoff.
-For general physical potentials without cutoff, some indications concerning the positivity of smooth solutions are given in Villani \cite[Subsections 6.2 and 6.3]{v:h}.
-Finally, Mouhot \cite{m} proved some quantitative lowerbound in the much more complicated spatially inhomogeneous case without cutoff, but for quite regular solutions (corresponding here, roughly, to the assumption $f \in L^\infty_{loc}([0,\infty),W^{2,\infty}(\rr^3))$).
+For general physical potentials without cutoff, some indications concerning the positivity of smooth solutions are given in Villani \cite{v:h}, Sections~6.2 and 6.3.
+Finally, Mouhot \cite{m} proved some quantitative lower bound in the much more complicated spatially inhomogeneous case without cutoff, but for quite regular solutions [corresponding here, roughly, to the assumption $f \in L^\infty_{\mathrm{loc}}([0,\infty),W^{2,\infty}(\rr^3))$].